Newsday: 20th century

+21st century

-News Corporation, headed by CEO Rupert Murdoch, attempted to purchase Newsday for US$580 million in April 2008.
-This was soon followed by a matching bid from Zuckerman and a $680 million bid from Cablevision.
+In April 2008, News Corporation, headed by CEO Rupert Murdoch, attempted to purchase Newsday for US$580 million.
+This was followed by a matching bid from Zuckerman and a $680 million bid from Cablevision.

 In May 2008, News Corporation withdrew its bid, and on May 12, 2008, Newsday reported that Cablevision would purchase the paper for $650 million.
 The sale was completed July 29, 2008.

-Altice

-Altice, a Netherlands-based multinational telecoms company, bought Cablevision, including Newsday and News 12 in 2016.
+In 2016, Altice, a Netherlands-based multinational telecommunications company, acquired Cablevision, including Newsday and News 12.
 However, Altice then sold a majority (75%) stake in Newsday back to Cablevision's former owner Charles Dolan and his son Patrick, making Patrick the CEO of Newsday.
-Altice disposed of its remaining stake in Newsday at the end of July 2018, which, combined with Charles Dolan's transfer of shares to son Patrick, makes Patrick the sole owner of Newsday.
+Altice disposed of its remaining stake in Newsday at the end of July 2018, which, combined with Charles Dolan's transfer of shares to son Patrick, made Patrick the sole owner of Newsday.

-Newsday received $10 million in federal loans by July 2020 from Paycheck Protection Program during the COVID-19 pandemic to pay salaries for 500 jobs.
+In July 2020, Newsday received $10 million in federal government loans from Paycheck Protection Program during the COVID-19 pandemic to pay salaries for 500 employees.

+In 2022, Don Hudson was named editor.

+In March 2023, Newsday launched NewsdayTV, featuring former News 12 Networks anchor Elisa DiStefano.
+NewsdayTV is available online and through major streaming outlets.
+NewsdayTV takes a similar approach to news as other Long Island news outlets such as News12.

 Editorial style

 Despite having a tabloid format, Newsday is not known for being sensationalistic, as are other local daily tabloids, such as the New York Daily News and the New York Post.
 This causes Newsday to sometimes be referred to as "the respectable tabloid".

 In 2004, the alternative weekly newspaper Long Island Press (which is not related to the defunct daily of the same name) wrote that Newsday has used its clout to influence local politics in Nassau and Suffolk Counties.

 Bill Moyers briefly served as publisher.
 During the tenure of publisher Robert M. Johnson in the 1980s, Newsday made a major push into New York City.
 The paper's roster of columnists and critics has included Cathy Young, Jimmy Breslin, Barbara Garson, Normand Poirier, Murray Kempton, Gail Collins, Pete Hamill, Sydney Schanberg, Robert Reno (died 2012), Jim Dwyer, sportswriter Mike Lupica, music critic Tim Page, and television critic Marvin Kitman.
 The paper featured both advice columnists Ann Landers and Dear Abby for several years.

 From 1985 to 2005, Michael Mandelbaum wrote a regular foreign affairs analysis column for Newsday.
-Noted writer and biographer Robert Caro was an investigative reporter.
-Its features section has included, among others, television reporters Verne Gay and Diane Werts, TV/film feature writer Frank Lovece, and film critic Rafer Guzman.
+Writer and biographer Robert Caro was an investigative reporter.
+Its features section has included television reporters Verne Gay and Diane Werts, TV/film feature writer Frank Lovece, and film critic Rafer Guzman.
 Newsday carries the syndicated columnist Froma Harrop.
 Pulitzer Prize winner Walt Handelsman's editorial political cartoons animation are a nationally syndicated feature of Newsday.
 In the 1980s, a new design director, Robert Eisner, guided the transition into digital design and color printing.